iCyuba/Pong/server/README.md

 $ npm ci
 ```

-3. Build the server:
+2. Build the server:

-#### Production build

-2. A) Production build:
+> Production build:

 ```sh
 $ npm run build
 ```

-2. B) Development build
+> Development build:

 ```sh
 $ npm run dev:build
 ```

-If you want to run the server in watch mode you can use this command instead:
+> If you want to run the server in watch mode with nodemon you can use this command instead and skip step 3:

 ```sh
 $ npm run dev